Haivision/srt/docs/dev/receiver-unit-pool.md

 In general this isn't a problem because the receiver buffer owns the packets anyway, and it can delete them directly if need be.
-However we still want to have the memory allocation optimized, so it is desired that the buffer return these units to the very multiplexer, from which they have been extracted, at least if this is possible.
+However we still want to have the memory allocation process optimized, so it is desired that the buffer return these units to the very multiplexer, from which they have been extracted, at least if this is possible.

 However returning them directly could be challenging for the object persistence rules - regarding the fact that the group must be prepared to outlive the multiplexer, while keeping the units received from it.
 Therefore the very first rule is that every unit stored in the buffer has also an information about the multiplexer ID from which it has come.
-Keeping the pointer to the multiplexer is not possible; at least not for single units, and even keeping a private dispatching map leading to pointers would be another point to update when deleting a multiplexer.
+Keeping the pointer to the multiplexer (or be it even the pool) is not possible; this would require persistence synchronization (such as clearing the pointer in case when the multiplexer is deleted).
 So dispatching by multiplexer ID is inevitable.

 This however is another challenge: doing global mutex locking and dispatching a multiplexer for every packet to be "condensed" would put too much of a burden.
-Therefore the groups are using the so-called "water container".
+Therefore the groups are using the so-called "water container" - the group's private condenser.

-That is, the group doesn't really "condense" decommissioned packets, instead it condenses them locally and the number of condensed units is kept independently, while the local condenser keeps a map so that every multiplexer has its own condensation pool.
-Once the number of condensed units exceed the number of series (regardless of the fact that this number doesn't mean in this case anything else than to simply group the flushing events in bigger packs), the "flushing" action is undertaken: the global lock is applied and for every multiplexer ID collected in the "water" map the multiplexer is found and the whole container of units under this key in the map is moved to the lower container of that multiplexer.
-Of course, there is no guarantee that a multiplexer can be found by ID, but if this happens, units are simply not returned.
-At the end of the flushing action the map is cleared - whatever units haven't been returned to their assigned multiplexer, get simply deleted.
+As packets might come from different multiplexers, the water container is a map with keys being the multiplexer ID and the value being unit containers.
+Once a single number of series has been collected (regardless how many units are stored at particular key), a series condensation is being done, that is, under a single global lock every multiplexer is dispatched and if this is succeeded, all units from the container assigned to its ID are condensed.
+If the multiplexer is not found by ID, units simply remain in the water container.
+Then, after all keys are looped over, the water container is completely purged (units that were not returned to any multiplexer simply get deleted here).

 Of course, this means that at once sometimes there's about "half of the series" returned to the lower container, so only at any next time will